darbinreyes/subparprogrammer/python/ewd_reasoning_problem2/README.md

 See also my transcription and comments on the lecture [here.](https://github.com/darbinreyes/subparprogrammer/blob/master/Dijkstra/youtube/reasoning/problem2/Reasoning_About_Programs_Problem_2.md)

 There are only two python files, reasoning_problem2_v2.py and reasoning_problem2.py.
 The final implementation is contained in the file reasoning_problem2_v2.py.
 A partial implementation is contained in reasoning_problem2.py.
 Understanding the partial implementation helps you understand the final implementation.
 You must have the [matplotlib](https://matplotlib.org/tutorials/introductory/usage.html) python package installed to run them successfully.
+All development and testing was done using python version "Python 3.8.1".

 # reasoning_problem2.py